WTSR: Programming

 The station features a mix of indie music, rock, and specialty programming.
 Its official music format is "new alternative variety".
-Between 7:00am and 6:00pm the station features its "Dayside" programming, which is designed to help promote up-and-coming artists as well as provide a home to bands not often heard on commercial radio.
+Between 7:00 am and 6:00 pm the station features its "Dayside" programming, which is designed to help promote up-and-coming artists as well as provide a home to bands not often heard on commercial radio.
 The introduction of the "Dayside" format in 1996 helped bring the station notoriety amongst the college radio community and establish it as one of the more influential stations in the college radio ranks.
 The music sent to the station is sorted and some are placed in the "highs", or music that is in high demand by promoters (often bands who have a small following or are just getting started, etc.).
 After a few weeks in the highs, the albums are then moved in to the "lows" and eventually to the "backwall".
 In any given "Dayside" show, DJs are required to play a variety of "highs", "lows", "backwalls" and "opens" (any album already in the station).
 This format promotes music that is generally not played on other non-college radio stations.
 This is what led to the station's slogan, "Open Your Mind".

-Between 6:00pm and midnight, the station offers a variety of specialty programming that consists of shows featuring folk/world, synth-pop, modern rock, metal, reggae, oldies, gospel, and many more.
+Between 6:00 pm and midnight, the station offers a variety of specialty programming that consists of shows featuring folk/world, synth-pop, modern rock, metal, reggae, oldies, gospel, and many more.
 The show lineup changes every semester depending on student DJs and Community Volunteers.

+In 2011 the Trenton Thunder, then the Double A affiliate of the New York Yankees, announced WTSR as the new flagship station of the Trenton Thunder Radio Network.
+The agreement saw WTSR broadcast all Thunder Eastern League regular season games and playoff games.
+In 2017, the Thunder announced a new broadcast deal with WNJE.